pg_resetxlog [-f] [-n] [-ooid ] [-x xid ] [-e xid_epoch ] [-m mxid ] [-O mxoff ] [-l timelineid,fileid,seg ] datadir

 This utility can only be run by the user who installed the server, because it requires read/write access to the data directory.
 For safety reasons, you must specify the data directory on the command line. pg_resetxlog does not use the environment variable PGDATA.

 If pg_resetxlog complains that it cannot determine valid data for pg_control, you can force it to proceed anyway by specifying the -f (force) switch.
 In this case plausible values will be substituted for the missing data.
-Most of the fields can be expected to match, but manual assistance might be needed for the next OID, next transaction ID and epoch, next multitransaction ID and offset, WAL starting address, and database locale fields.
-The first six of these can be set using the switches discussed below. pg_resetxlog's own environment is the source for its guess at the locale fields; take care that LANG and so forth match the environment that initdb was run in.
+Most of the fields can be expected to match, but manual assistance might be needed for the next OID, next transaction ID and epoch, next multitransaction ID and offset, and WAL starting address fields.
+These fields can be set using the switches discussed below.
 If you are not able to determine correct values for all these fields, -f can still be used, but the recovered database must be treated with even more suspicion than usual: an immediate dump and reload is imperative.
 Do not execute any data-modifying operations in the database before you dump, as any such action is likely to make the corruption worse.

 The -o, -x, -e, -m, -O, and -l switches allow the next OID, next transaction ID, next transaction ID's epoch, next multitransaction ID, next multitransaction offset, and WAL starting address values to be set manually.
 These are only needed when pg_resetxlog is unable to determine appropriate values by reading pg_control.
 Safe values can be determined as follows: